 He spent some of his doctoral years in the Office of the Chief Economist at the US Patent and Trademark Office, researching the effects of IP uncertainty on startup outcomes as well as mechanisms to incentivize independent inventors.

 Prior to his doctorate, Professor Teodorescu has worked as a software engineer at Microsoft on several major software products.
-His research interests prior to BC included artificial intelligence and applications of computer algorithms to the sciences.
-He is the author of several patents in technology fields (US Pat.
-7,822,181 B2; US Pat.
-8,143,607 B2; RO Pat.
-123562) and co-author of several software related patent applications.
-He has several publications in engineering and computer science, primarily clustered around the field of artificial intelligence.
-He has served on boards of several startups and is the co-founder of the award winning 'Operating Room in a Backpack' medical device startup SurgiBox.
-Dr. Teodorescu serves on the Board of the Summer Science Program, a leading scientific education nonprofit established in 1959 as a collaboration of universities (MIT, Caltech, Purdue, NM Tech, and Harvey Mudd).
-He also serves as a Harvard College Alumni Interviewer and lends his business experience through volunteering in his home community.
+His research interests prior to his doctoral studies included artificial intelligence and applications of computer algorithms to the sciences.
+He authored several patents and patent applications.
+He has served on boards of several startups and is the co-founder of the award-winning 'Operating Room in a Backpack' medical device startup SurgiBox.
+Dr. Teodorescu has served on the Board of the Summer Science Program, a leading scientific education nonprofit established in 1959, and serves as a Harvard College Alumni Interviewer.